Paul Muldoon – Solo Reading

 Doors at 6pm for a prompt start at 6.30pm

-Poetry @ the Print Room is a series of live readings by major contemporary UK and international poets.
+Enjoy a rare UK appearance by Paul Muldoon in this special solo reading, part of Poetry at the Print Room – a series of live readings by major contemporary UK and international poets.

 All tickets £10.00

 Get £5.00 off when you book a ticket for Paul Muldoon and How It Is (Part One) on the same evening (15 May).